buildfirst/buildfirst/ch03/02_rsa-config-encryption/README.md

 I included a secure `foo.pemjson` file in this repository.
 However, that is no good for you, unless you have the private key to decode it.

-For educational purposes, I created [a secret gist with the key](https://gist.github.com/bevacqua/4bdd042526b51681ca29), and you can get it by running this command in your favorite shell (assuming you're sitting in this example's root folder):
+For educational purposes, I created [a secret gist with the key](https://gist.github.com/bevacqua/4bdd042526b51681ca29), and you can get it by running this command in your favorite shell (assuming you're sitting in this example's root directory):

 ```shell
 curl https://gist.github.com/bevacqua/4bdd042526b51681ca29/raw/ba2295d9b7399956439dc28056a0e7e13dca1f0e/foo.pem > private/foo.pem